tustunkok/tustunkok.github.io/_posts/2019-07-17-simple-docker-based-virtual-private-server.md

 # Installing OpenVPN Without Migrating a Volume

 This section explains how to install the OpenVPN server in a Docker container without migrating a previously populated volume.
-The content of this section is pulled from the https://github.com/kylemanna/docker-openvpn.
+The content of this section is pulled from [here](https://github.com/kylemanna/docker-openvpn).

 Pick a name for the `$OVPN_DATA` data volume container.
 It’s recommended to use the `ovpn-data-` prefix to operate seamlessly with the reference systemd service.
 Users are encouraged to replace example with a descriptive name of their choosing.